pubnub/kafka-bridge/readme.md

 #### Run with Cargo

-Now you can run `cargo run --bin kafka`.
+Now you can run `cargo run --bin kafka-bridge`.
 The EMP app is 12 factor and is configured via Environmental Variables.

 ```shell